AxonFramework/AxonFramework/axon-5/design-principles.md

 - Aggregate Test Fixtures should, if configured, validate the given scenario's state with the snapshot state.
   Doing so, we guard users against incorrectly defining the snapshot state of their aggregates.

-## Commands / Command Modelling / Aggregates
-- (Annotated) aggregates as they currently exist inside Axon Framework should stick.
-  The underlying implementation will very likely differ, taking the "Kill the Aggregate!" presentation in mind.
-- Users should be able to configure an Aggregate through (1) Annotations, and (2) declarative configuration.
-  This declarative configuration allows users to be "more pure" on a DDD-level, as they do not have to use framework logic inside the model.
-  Furthermore, the declarative configuration allows definitions like "this event('s state) is handled by these methods," or "this command is handled by this function, resulting in these events."
-- The current AggregateLifecycle#apply method obstructs the fact it will *first* handle the event inside the aggregate and then move back to the command handler.
-  This obscures the fact subsequent tasks inside the command handler invoking *apply* can rely on that state change.
-  Although clarified in the JavaDoc, finding an explicit means to dictate "apply this event to the current state and then proceed."

-## Queries
-* Merge Direct and Scatter-Gather into the Streaming Query API.
-  We can achieve this by adjusting the (handler) cardinality of the Streaming Query operation.
-  E.g. cardinality of one would mean a direct query format, and N is scatter gather.
-  Intent for this approach is to simplify the Query API for users.
-- Simplify / rethink the subscription query API.
-  Explaining the AF4 format raises eyebrows for users at the moment.
-  So, seeing how we can either wrap the support in the Streaming Query API, is beneficial.
-  Note that it does serve a different purpose at the base: an initial response and updates (from N locations).

-## Stateful-EventHandler (Sagas / ProcessManager)
-- We drop the notion of Sagas in the framework, in favor for Stateful-EventHandlers.
-  The Stateful-EventHandlers follows the ["stateful message handler"](#message-handling) approach.
-  A component describing the "process" (in AF4 resolved by a Saga/ProcessManager) should be composable from these stateful-event-handlers.
-- We should no longer store sagas/processes ourselves.
-  Thus, whenever the process-archetype is used, the user should define how the state is stored and retrieved.

-## Deadlines
-- We agree that the current API, which assumes a DeadlineMessage to be an EventMessage, to be incorrect.
-  A DeadlineMessage should be its own Message entirely, follow command routing rules when targeted towards an Aggregate and Event routing rules when targeted towards a Saga.
-- Taking note of the state message handler idea under "Message Handling" should proof as a guideline to design the deadline support within Axon Framework 5.
-- We need to take into consideration that Deadlines are a technical solution to real world problem and *are not* a concept that resides in Domain-Driven Design.

 ## Monitoring / Tracing
 *

-## Deprecation
-* Should we pre-deprecate stuff that we'll remove in AF5?
-* If we will remove stuff that's not already deprecated, of course.
-(Disruptor, ConflictResolution, Sagas)

-## Rules
-- No ThreadLocals internal to the Framework!
-Only on the edges, purely for the imperative style.
-- No XStream!
-- No static methods on our public APIs!
-- No locks / `synchronized` keywords!
-- No `Thread#sleep`!
-- No Exception throwing in the functional-coding style!
-- No schema maintenance!